Bricktech2000/Resume/resume.md

 - Devised [custom hash procedure](https://github.com/Bricktech2000/DBLess/blob/master/src/dbless.py) based on SHA-256 in Python which deterministically generates passwords on demand without requiring encryption or password storage.
 - Reimplemented password generation algorithm in C along with [SHA-256 routines](https://github.com/Bricktech2000/DBLess/blob/master/src/sha256.c) as per FIPS PUB 180-4 for use as [interactive CLI tool](https://github.com/Bricktech2000/DBLess/blob/master/src/dbless.c).

-- Built cross-platform PWA with Next.js used by over **50 accounts** <! -- 50 of which are mine -- > that loads 2FA tokens, generates passwords and copies them to user’s clipboard for convenience.
+- Wrote cross-platform PWA with Next.js used by over **50 accounts** <! -- 50 of which are mine -- > that loads 2FA tokens, generates passwords and copies them to user’s clipboard for convenience.
 -->

 <!--